FoxxDev-Collab/fileserv-go23432/README.md

 Manage SMB and NFS shares directly from the interface.
 FileServ integrates with your existing network infrastructure, making it easy to provide both web and traditional file access.

 ### Comprehensive Administration
 Monitor disk usage, manage users and groups, configure quotas, and keep tabs on system resources—all from a unified dashboard.
-FileServ supports LVM for flexible storage management and provides detailed visibility into your system's health
+FileServ supports LVM for flexible storage management and gives you detailed visibility into your system's health.

 ---